henderjon/gaggle/README.md

 # Gaggle

-Gaggle is an overly simplistic, insecure, and very feature-incomplete email library for creating a raw email messages.
+Gaggle is an overly simplistic, insecure, and very feature-incomplete email library for creating a raw email message.

 # Usage